Composition and audio © Alexander Massey 2012

 The other area of Jewish life where V’erastich Li has become widely used is in weddings.
 While it is not part of the official ceremony or prayers, it has become very popular to sing a setting of it as part of the celebrations.
 In communities where a halachic approach (i.e. following Talmudic / Rabbinic rulings) is favoured, only a male says a vow: Harei at m’kud’shet li b’tabaat zo k’dat Moshe v’Yisrael ‘Behold, you are betrothed to me with this ring according to the laws of Moses and of Israel’; were a bride also to give a ring, then the ‘gift of value’ from the groom would be cancelled out, which is why it is a one-way transaction in such communities.
 However, Progressive and other Jews have for many years favoured greater demonstration of gender equality in the ceremony.
 An alternative to ‘transaction’ or ‘acquisition’ in the wedding ceremony has been found by sometimes replacing the halachic vow with both partners saying the two Hosea verses.
 In contemporary life, this also offers the advantage of allowing for mutual commitment in same-sex couples.

-Before looking at how I have set these words to music, it is important to understand what is encoded in the text.
+Before looking at how I have set these words to music, it is important to understand what else I believe is encoded in the text.
 Though I have not been able to find any writings on the subject, my own view is that this text must be embedded in kabbalistic theory.
 Kabbalah (Jewish mysticism) uses a metaphor called the Tree of Life with which to understand human experience, personality and spirituality, and how to relate this to God.
 On the Tree are 10 points, called sefirot (s. sefirah) which correspond to, for example, human personality traits and attributes of God.
 These are traditionally arranged on a diagram of three connecting ‘pillars’.
 The Hosea verses mention 7 characteristics: olam, tzedek, mishpat, chesed, rachamim, emunah, and da’at.
 Five of them take us all the way up the middle pillar of the Tree of Life: (1) Olam (more on this later), can mean the ‘world’, and relates to the sefirah of Malkhut (kingdom) at the base of the middle pillar; (2) tzedek (righteousness/justice) traditionally links to Yesod (‘foundation’); (5) rachamim (compassion) links to Tiferet (‘beauty’); (6) da’at (knowledge), is a special point associated integrally with the middle pillar of the Tree but not officially on it; and (7) emunah (faithfulness) is linked to Keter (‘crown’), located at the top of the Tree and associated with the ineffability of God.
 The remaining two characteristics are each situated on one of the two outside pillars: (3) Mishpat (law) corresponds to the disciplined boundaries of gevurah (‘strength’) on the left hand pillar, while (4) Chesed (loving-kindness) corresponds to the expansiveness of Chesed on the right hand pillar.
 By using all of the sefirot of the middle pillar of the Tree, and one sefirah from each of the outside pillars, Hosea 2:21-22 symbolically encodes – ‘hides’ – all of the Tree (although not naming all the sefirot on the outer pillars) in the two verses.
 Olam, when spelled with the Hebrew letters ayin-lamed-mem, means ‘to hide’; when spelled ayin-vav-lamed-mem, it means ‘the world’, or ‘eternity’.
 The letter vav in the second spelling is kabbalistically understood as representing God; so God (‘vav’) is ‘hidden’ (olam) in the world (olam) and, by implication, embodied in the loving partnership between two people.
 I have used the number 10 (from the 10 sefirot on the Tree of Life) to symbolise God embedded in the marriage, and ‘hidden’ it in the music by making each section 10 bars long.

 In the Talmud (Sotah 17a), Rabbi Akiva taught: “When husband and wife are worthy, the Shekhinah (God’s Presence) abides with them; when they are not worthy, fire consumes them.”
 This saying holds within it another teaching.
 The Hebrew word for man, ish, is spelled aleph-yud-shin; ishah (woman) is spelled aleph-shin-heh.
 Both words contain the letters aleph and shin, which spell eish, meaning ‘fire’, which means there can be fiery passion in a relationship.
 But without something to temper the fire of passion, it could become destructive.
 What will keep the relationship in balance?
 The remaining letters yud and heh, spell one of the names of God; God must be in the marriage if it is to survive.
-So there is an extra reason for God (Adonai – the last word of the Hosea text) – and the number 10 – to be musically encoded into the music.
+So there is an extra reason for God (YHVH – the last word of the Hosea text) – and the number 10 – to be musically encoded into the music.

 My English lyric follows the Hebrew very closely, but I have interpreted tzedek (righteousness) with a little licence.
 There is a long controversial history in Judaism about whether husband and wife are considered equals, and what that might mean.
 In a world with same-sex partnerships as well, the question becomes even more interesting.
 Tzedek is about righting wrongs, and is concerned with ensuring that someone who has greater wealth or power does not use that to their advantage against those who are not so fortunate.
 So I have used the word ‘equality’ for tzedek.
 I see some precedent for this in traditional teaching.
 In Gen 2:18 God says: “It is not good for man to be alone; I will make a helper (ezer) suitable (k’negdo) for him.”
 We are not to think of this helper as a servant, someone with secondary status in the relationship.
 Rashi, the famous 11th century rabbi who wrote one of the foremost Torah commentaries, taught: “If he is worthy she shall be a help (ezer) to him; if he is unworthy she shall fight him / be opposed (k’negdo) to him.”
 A life partner is an equal and balancing force in a person’s life.